pdxparrot/assets/SETUP.md

     * Change Behavior to Invoke Unity Events
     * Hook up the main device events (lost, regained, changed)
       * **TODO:** where are these event handlers?? ggj2021 had them?
-    * Hook up any events as necessary
+    * Hook up any events as necessary to the input handler
       * For example OnMoveAction is necessary to move, OnPauseAction is necessary to pause, etc
   * Attach the Player to the Owner on the PlayerInputHandler component
   * Create a PlayerInputData in Data/Data/Players and attach it to the PlayerInput component